 To avoid the possibility of seeing duplicated messages here (messages that were relayed after the channel join, but also appear in the CHATHISTORY LATEST output), a client could ignore messages relayed to the channel until the CHATHISTORY reply batch is complete.

 Infinite scroll can be implemented as:

-lower_bound_msg = <last message relayed to previous session> upper_bound_msg = <earliest message relayed or retrieved during current session> messages = CHATHISTORY(BETWEEN, upper_bound_msg.msgid, lower_bound_msg.msgid) display(messages) upper_bound_msg = messages
+lower_bound_msg = <last message relayed to previous session> upper_bound_msg = <earliest message relayed or retrieved during current session> messages = CHATHISTORY(BETWEEN, target, upper_bound_msg.msgid, lower_bound_msg.msgid) display(messages) upper_bound_msg = messages

 To fill in gaps in a client without deduplication support, iterate this infinite scrolling operation until the BETWEEN query returns no results (or until a sane limit of retrieved messages is reached).